utep-cs-systems-courses/os-archiver/Readme.md

 Your program should only perform i/o by explicitly calling posix syscalls, as exposed in python's OS module.

+The standard tar program implements many advanced features that are not required for your archiver.
+You do not need to implement them, and the encoding used by your program will likely be very different (and incompatible) with the encodings used by the "standard" tar.

 Note that the size of the files being archived may be greater than a computer's address space.
 Like both Unix's original the FSF herd's current implementation of tar, your program should not require such a